Amaze World (AMZE) Trading Up 1.1% This Week

-Amaze World (AMZE) traded flat against the U.S. dollar during the one day period ending at 22:00 PM Eastern on June 15th.
-In the last week, Amaze World has traded up 1.1% against the U.S. dollar.
-Amaze World has a market capitalization of $48.18 million and approximately $25,537.23 worth of Amaze World was traded on exchanges in the last day.
-One Amaze World token can now be bought for $0.89 or 0.00003326 BTC on major exchanges.
+Amaze World (AMZE) traded flat against the US dollar during the 1 day period ending at 14:00 PM Eastern on June 16th.
+Amaze World has a total market capitalization of $48.18 million and $25,537.23 worth of Amaze World was traded on exchanges in the last day.
+Over the last seven days, Amaze World has traded up 1.1% against the US dollar.
+One Amaze World token can currently be bought for approximately $0.89 or 0.00003326 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.